bostonchopsticks/Innovation-Impact-on-Economic-Growth/README.md

 # Innovation-Impact-on-Economic-Growth
-Discover the impact of Innovation and Technology on Economic Growth using Macroeconomics Data from the World Bank
+Discovering the impact of Innovation and Technology on Economic Growth using Macroeconomics Data from the World Bank

 There are 2 Rcode files: